 Hestra Crevasse Glove

-Best Use: Ski mountaineering, alpine climbing, skiing.
+Best use: Ski mountaineering, alpine climbing, skiing

+The Hestra Crevasse Glove is designed for hard and active events, so they are perfect for skiing and alpine climbing.
 The impregnated army goat leather and the kangaroo leather reinforcement allow these gloves to be very comfortable, very safe and also durable, with a great grip to top things off.

+The gloves are not really waterproof or windproof, but they are water-resistant at least and can still help you a lot when in situations of hard snow and winter.
 The only issue you might have while buying or trying the gloves on is the size, so be sure that you determine this factor before buying.

-Not only do they protect your hands against the hard climate, they also help to keep your hands protected against the elements such as rocks and snow, and even against the tools and equipment you are handling.
+Not only do they protect your hands against the hard climate, but they also help to keep your hands protected against the elements such as rocks and snow, and even against the tools and equipment you are handling.

 That’s why picking the right pair can be a daunting task.
 We hope that this article has helped you get a better grip on things when it comes to choosing the best climbing gloves.